AxonIQ/reference-guide/extensions/reactor/reactive-gateways/reactive-gateways.md

     }
 }
 ```
-_Result interceptor which discards all results that have payload matching `blockedPayload`_
+_Result interceptor which discards all results that have a payload matching `blockedPayload`_

 ```java
 class ReactorConfiguration {